Blog

 • Regular Accuracy Checks: You have an asset register in place and want to maintain its accuracy.
 Routine FTF audits (e.g. annually) will catch discrepancies like missing or unrecorded assets before they escalate.

 • Preparing for Audit: Before a financial audit or year-end, doing an FTF verification helps ensure the books reflect reality.
 By fixing discrepancies beforehand, the official audit is less likely to find issues.
-You can read more about this in our article on “Verification of Assets during an Audit”, which details what auditors look for and how to stay compliant.
+This step is part of asset verification for audit practices that ensure accuracy and compliance.

 • Post-Implementation Reviews: If you implemented a new asset management system or software like AssetCues, an FTF exercise confirms that the data migrated or entered is correct and matches actual assets.